17 Tips For Writing Great Service Industry Sales Copy

 Grow your industry knowledge

 Your headline or in some cases headlines are your chance to make a first impression, so you want to make sure it’s a good one.
 To write an effective headline, keep the following in mind:

 Keep it short and sweet: Long headlines cause people to lose interest.
-A good rule of thumb is to keep your headlines around 8 words—the most effective length according to several studies.
+A good rule of thumb is to keep your headlines around 8 words.

 Make it clear: Your headline should be clear and easy to understand.
 Ambiguous headlines will only confuse your readers.
 To make sure you’re on the right track, calculating readability scores can be incredibly useful.

 Use strong language: Use words that pack a punch and convey emotion.
 Remember, you want your headline to grab attention and get people interested in reading more.

 Reference your ICP: Who is the headline directed towards?
 What’s in it for the reader?
 Those are the questions your headline needs to answer.

 If you’re looking for an example that checks all those boxes, have a look at SPP’s: